skyzh/RISCV-Simulator/README.md

 [![Build Status](https://travis-ci.com/skyzh/RISCV-Simulator.svg?branch=out-of-order)](https://travis-ci.com/skyzh/RISCV-Simulator)

+News: I'm working on a new "functional" MIPS simulator in Haskell.
+Check it out [here](https://github.com/skyzh/mips-simulator).

 RISCV-Simulator implemented in C++.
 Support RV32I ISA.

-Generally this should be done with a 5-level pipeline.
+Generally this should be done with a **5-level pipeline**.
 This implementation may be found at [pipeline](https://github.com/skyzh/RISCV-Simulator/tree/pipeline) branch.

-The architecture is derived from Tomasulo and Speculation described in CA:AQA Chapter 3.
+The architecture is derived from **Tomasulo** and **Speculation** described in CA:AQA Chapter 3.
 While the method in the textbook is not detailed enough to carry out a CPU design (It illustrates the algorithm with only one float unit instead of a CPU), I came up with some ideas to complete the design for a fully-functional RISC-V CPU.
 It can be summarized as follows:

 * Handle memory hazards
 * RISC-V `jalr` instruction